Seatis/my-teaching-materials/workshop/command-line/README.md

   - remove the duplicated lines from tasks.txt
   - cat task.txt and filter basic tasks
   - cat task.txt and filter out with -v the basic tasks

-### Git
+  - Commit your changes and push (check it on github if you like)

-#### Basics
+#### Your working environment
-  - setup your environtment
-  - `git config --global user.name "Your Name"`
-  - `git config --global user.email "yourname@example.com"`

----
-  - create a repo on github
+  - create a repo on github (repo = short for repository)
-      - under the [greenfox-academy](https://github.com/greenfox-academy) organisation and the repo name should be your github username
+      - under the [greenfox-academy](https://github.com/greenfox-academy) organisation and the repo's name should be your github username
-  - clone it on your system using command line
+  - clone it on your system using command line into your `greenfox` folder
   - your working directory should look like this
       - home
           - user (your username if you're using mac or linux, on windows its git env username)